wopian/kitsu/packages/kitsu/README.md

 | ------: | :----------------: | :--: | :----: | :-----: | :----: | :--: |
 | `kitsu` |      ≤ 8.2 kb      |  10+ |   69+  |   68+   |   12+  |  18+ |

-\* Including all dependencies and minified with brotli
+\* Including all dependencies & minified with brotli

 ## Response Comparison